-On March 25, 2025, The Company announced the completion of a non-brokered private placement of 10,874,832 Units, at a price of C\$0.60 per Unit, for gross proceeds of C\$6,524,900 and the closing thereof on March 24, 2025.
-Each Unit is comprised of one ordinary share of the Company (a "Share") and one non-transferable share purchase warrant (a "Warrant").
+On March 25, 2025, The Corporation announced the completion of a non-brokered private placement of 10,874,832 Units, at a price of C\$0.60 per Unit, for gross proceeds of C\$6,524,900 and the closing thereof on March 24, 2025.
+Each Unit is comprised of one ordinary share of the Corporation (a "Share") and one non-transferable share purchase warrant (a "Warrant").
 Each Warrant grants the holder the right to purchase one additional Share (a "Warrant Share")

-Management's discussion and analysis for the year ended December 31, 2024 at a price of C\$0.75 per Warrant Share for a period of 36 months from the date of closing.
+at a price of C\$0.75 per Warrant Share for a period of 36 months from the date of closing.

-The participation of La Mancha Fund SCSp (acting via its wholly owned subsidiary, "La Mancha") in the Private Placement is irrevocable and has been closed in escrow, subject only to the approval of the disinterested Company shareholders (the "Shareholders' Approval") at the Company's next annual general meeting of shareholders (the "AGM") of: (i) the sale of Units to La Mancha, and (ii) La Mancha being a control person of the Company (as such term is defined in Policy 1.1 - Interpretation of the TSX Venture Exchange).
+The participation of La Mancha Fund SCSp (acting via its wholly owned subsidiary, "La Mancha") in the Private Placement is irrevocable and has been closed in escrow, subject only to the approval of the disinterested Corporation shareholders (the "Shareholders' Approval") at the Corporation's next annual general meeting of shareholders (the "AGM") of: (i) the sale of Units to La Mancha, and (ii) La Mancha being a control person of the Corporation (as such term is defined in Policy 1.1 - Interpretation of the TSX Venture Exchange).
 The AGM will be held on or before June 9, 2025.
-If the Shareholders' Approval is obtained, the aggregate subscription price for the Units subscribed by La Mancha will be released and wired to the Company, and the Units will be issued and delivered to La Mancha.
+If the Shareholders' Approval is obtained, the aggregate subscription price for the Units subscribed by La Mancha will be released and wired to the Corporation, and the Units will be issued and delivered to La Mancha.
 If the Shareholders' Approval is not obtained, La Mancha's subscription will be cancelled.